-(2) The notarized authorization signed by the riders parents or legal guardians giving responsibility to authorized adults must be kept on file with the riders release form.
+The notarized authorization signed by the riders parents or legal guardians giving responsibility to authorized adults must be kept on file with the riders release form.

-c.
 The rider must be large enough and mature enough to control his machine at all times and to ride it safely.
 This includes stopping, starting, standing still, mounting, dismounting and putting one or both feet on the ground.
 The referee has the authority to disqualify a rider that cannot safely control his/her motorcycle/minicycle.

-4.0 Equipment
+Equipment